CloudVE/cloudbridge/docs/topics/procuring_credentials.rst

    :alt: Azure App 4

-   After creating the application, one must select it, after which the `Application ID` will map to the `Client ID` in CloudBridge
+   After creating the application, one must select it, after which the `Application ID` will map to the `Client ID` in CloudBridge.

 .. figure:: captures/az-app-5.png
    :alt: Azure App 5

-   In the application's `Settings` panel, under the `Keys` section, one will be able to create a new `Secret`
+   In the application's `Settings` panel, under the `Keys` section, one will be able to create a new `Secret`.

 .. figure:: captures/az-app-6.png
    :alt: Azure App 6

-   Any name can be given to the key, and any expiration date, after which the `Save` button will generate the `Key` which will correspond to the `Secret` in CloudBridge
+   Any name can be given to the key, and any expiration date, after which the `Save` button will generate the `Key` which will correspond to the `Secret` in CloudBridge.

 .. figure:: captures/az-app-7.png
    :alt: Azure App 7

-   The value of the key will correspond to the `Secret` in CloudBridge and needs to be saved at creation-time
+   The value of the key will correspond to the `Secret` in CloudBridge and needs to be saved at creation-time.

 Finally, in order to have appropriate permissions, you must assign an